matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

     - read hDAG from larch output and trim to only contain MP trees + unlabel hDAG (i.e. remove internal sequences)
-    - MP trees are sampled uniformly from hDAG without replacement -- we sample from topologies, not trees, to get as much variety in topology as possible
+    - MP trees are sampled uniformly from hDAG without replacement -- we sample from trees, not histories, to not sample the same tree multiple times with different ancestral sequences
     - chooses random leaf of MP tree as root leaf
-    - randomly resolve polytomies (using `resolve_polytomy()` function from ete3)
+    - randomly resolve polytomies (using `resolve_polytomy()` function from ete3) **Note:** this function resolves multifurcations to a ladder tree
     - runs Sankoff to get sequences for internal nodes
     - use `make_worse_tree()` function from
       `dpvtex/perfect_phylogenies/perturb_phylogeny.py` to create non-MP edges